 We all just need someone who gets it.
 Whether it’s 1 person or a small group of 6, we need resources that will provide support, care and understanding.
 My biggest issue with depression was never actually being depressed; it was being depressed and not having anyone around me who understood how I was feeling.
 It was feeling a super heavy and unfamiliar sadness that my family and friends couldn’t relate to.
 People always ask, “how did you get through it without therapy?”
-The truth is: I haven’t “gotten through” anything; I’ve simply taken on the challenge of taking it one day at a time.
-However, any time the opportunity to heal presents itself, I try to take advantage of it – especially when it doesn’t cost.
+The truth is that I haven’t “gotten through” anything.
+I’ve simply taken on the challenge of taking it one day at a time.
+However, any time the opportunity to heal presents itself I try to take advantage of it, especially when it doesn’t cost.

 Here are 8 free resources that offer the support you’re looking for: